willowcheng/willowcheng.github.io/_posts/2018-03-18-how-to-add-portfolio-to-shopify-store-part-1.md

 ![Create alternate template screenshot](/assets/img/create-alternate-template-screenshot.png)

-The reason to use product is we want to use Collections feature later as **Portfolio** list page which can include projects whichever are assigned to the alternate template.
+The reason to use product is we want to use Collections feature in Part 2 as **Portfolio** list page which can include projects whichever are assigned to the alternate template.

 Now you should see a file called `product.project.liquid`.
 It comes with pre defined populated code.